Telehealth video appointments now available in all of our states UT, ID, WA, OR, NV, AZ & FL!

 Reasons why people quit therapy Dec 28th, 2023

-Reasons why people quit therapy About half of people who begin therapy drop out before ever meeting their mental health goals.
+Reasons why people quit therapy About half of people who begin therapy quit before ever meeting their mental health goals.
 But why?
 Is it because they got busy or distracted?
-A new study shows that's usually not the case.
-In short, the therapist can often be the reason why...
+A new study shows that's not always the case.
+The therapist can often be the reason why a client quits...

 Mindfulness may help cardiac arrest survivors with PTSD Dec 15th, 2023